SchoolProjectsLDH/DinosaurGame/README.md

 # DinosaurGame
-/*
-A game for grade 12 ICS
+This repository contains the code for the dinosaur game we are working on as a grade 12 ICS assignment.

+# Planning

+## NOTE:
+- We will be using the issues tab as well as the project tab for scheduling and organizing tasks/problems we encounter.

-CONCEPT:
+## CONCEPT:
 - Re-making dinosaur game from Google Chrome when the internet is down
 - A guy/dinosaur/character is trying to avoid blocks at various heights in the air at random intervals.
 - Score increases as time survives

-OBJECTIVES:
+## OBJECTIVES:
 - Avoid the blocks
 - Get as high of a score as possible

-RULES/GAME MECHANICS:
+## RULES/GAME MECHANICS:
 - There are 3 levels of difficulty, each one increases the speed of the game;
 	- Easy
 	- Medium